Softball

 Instructional: Players may hit off a tee or off coach pitching.
 Each team hits through the entire batting order before switching to defense.
 No score is officially kept.

-12U: This is the first level of competitive play within the league.
-Players do all the pitching, and the pitching distance increases to 40 feet.
-Limited stealing of second and third base is allowed (baserunner may leave when the ball crosses the plate).
+12U: Players do all the pitching, and the pitching distance increases to 40 feet.
+Bunting and stealing are allowed (baserunner may leave when the ball crosses the plate).
+The run on a dropped third strike rule and the infield fly rule are both in effect.

 14U: Pitchers pitch from a 43-foot pitching distance.
 Competitive play includes full stealing of second, third, and home (baserunners may leave their base when the ball leaves the pitcher's hand).